This post is also available in: Español

 In times of stress like the period following a serious car accident, it can be difficult to know where to turn.
 The benefit of living in large cities like Dallas and Fort Worth, and a huge metroplex like DFW, means that you have a wide array of options for nearly anything you need.
 On the other hand, this can lead to confusion, analysis paralysis and indecision.
 When it comes to selecting a lawyer, there are three criteria you need to evaluate.

 Do they have great results?
 Do they have a great reputation?
 And do they feel like a great fit for you?
-Ryan L. Thompson has a track record of success with over $1.8 billion recovered for his clients and is an award-winning client service provider with hundreds of 5-star reviews.
+Ryan L. Thompson has a track record of success for his clients and is an award-winning client service provider with hundreds of 5-star reviews.
 Only you can make that first call to determine if he and his practice are the right fit for you.

 If you or a loved one are involved in an accident due to the negligence of another party, you should feel confident going after the compensation you deserve.
 Call today for a free, no-risk consultation.
 In 15 minutes or less, Ryan’s team can evaluate your accident, get you signed up and get to work on your case.